ageweke/low_card_tables/README.md

 * You're spending 100 _megabytes_ of database buffer cache just caching these four status flags.
 (MySQL and PostgreSQL both use a full byte at minimum for any column value.)
 * Do you want to add, say, a `donated` column to the table?
 With MySQL, be prepared to take your site down for hours as it copies all 25,000,000 rows to a new table, just to add the column.
 * Is one of these columns no longer used?
-Ditto &mdash; be prepared to take your site down.
+Ditto &mdash; be prepared to take your site down if you want to remove that column.
 * Indexes on these columns are probably either useless or rarely used.
-If you're using MySQL, since it can only effectively use one index per query, you'd better hope you happen to include the right combination of status flags in your indexes in advance.
+If you're using MySQL, since it can only effectively use one index per query, the only way an index on those columns will ever be used is if it's a composite index on whatever other columns you're querying on that happens to also include exactly the flags you're constraining on, in the right order.
+(That's going to be really rare.)
 * Are these columns not entirely independent?
 (For example, you may always mark someone as `deleted` if they are `deceased`.)
 Better hope your validations work well, because the database isn't going to enforce that.
 * You also have a less-readable database, because `payment_status` &mdash; which, presumably, is conceptually an `enum` &mdash; is represented using various integers that you just have to remember (or look at the code every time).
 (If I had a nickel for every time I went around selecting user names to try to figure out which gender is `0` and which gender is `1`...)

 You _actually_ may have only, say, 27 combinations of the above values.
 This is small enough that you can represent it using a single byte (or even just 5 bits).
-Why are we doing all of the above?
+Why are we going through all of the above pain?

 ### After: